CamGriffiths/AirSysVir/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 Exploring the unknown is a daunting task.
 The Airway Systems Virology Lab strives to work at the edge of human knowledge.
 With a mentality that focuses on using the best technique to answer our questions of interest, the lab is constantly learning.
+We welcome members with both computational and biology backgrounds.
 Come join our growing team!

 {% include section.html %}